 Based in Bothal, Northumberland, Oswin Project aims to break the cycle of re-offending through the provision of training and employment support.
-The team also support Oswinners with tailored mentoring and supervision, focusing on softer skills such as building confidence and heightening aspirations.
+The team also support Oswinners (prison leavers) with tailored mentoring and supervision, focusing on softer skills such as building confidence and heightening aspirations.
 They have established a range of successful employment initiatives in areas where there are skills shortages in the region.
-Employment opportunities include painting and decorating, ground maintenance, gardening and house building.
+Employment opportunities include painting and decorating, farm picking, and landscaping and maintenance.

 “Oswin have given me hope again, given me a reason to sort of, carry on again, a new direction… It’s just good to know they are there.”
 Oswinner

-The Oswin team now aim to expand their work by opening a prisoner operated café in HMP Northumberland for prison staff.
-Café 16 aims to support 50 Oswinners per year who are still in prison to learn how to bake goods, undergo barista training and many other skills; from hospitality skills such as food safety through to NVQ level 3 or equivalent in craft bakery.
-The café will significantly increase Oswin’s social impact and the number of Oswinners they can reach by providing quality work experience for people who are still in prison, which will hopefully ease their transition into work on release as hospitality skills are in high demand in the region.
+With support from the Foundation, the Oswin team expanded their work by opening Café 16, a prisoner operated café and bakery in HMP Northumberland.
+Café 16 supports Oswinners who are still in prison to learn how to bake goods, undergo barista training and many other skills; from hospitality skills such as food safety through to completing an NVQ level 3 or equivalent in craft bakery.
+The model seeks to provide quality work experience, in order to ease the transition into work on release from prison.

 “Oswin were the ones who stuck their neck out for me, gave me a chance when a lot of people wouldn’t, from day one they gave me that chance.”
 Oswinner